dazzitcorp/oldto/README.md

 ### Backend

 The data for the OldTO site is served by a Python API server.
-Start by running this:
+Start by running it:

     source .venv/bin/activate
-    backend/app.py pipeline_data/images.geojson

-If you've generated geocodes in a different location, change `pipeline_data/images.geojson` to that.
+    cd backend
+    app.py

+The API server defaults to loading data from `images.geojson` in the current directory.
+You can choose a different file if you like; look in `app.py` for details.

 ### Frontend